Historic triumphRight-wing populist FPÖ wins parliamentary election in Austria

 High hurdles ahead of Kickl's chancellorship

 Despite the victory, it is likely to be very difficult for Kickl to become the next chancellor.
 All parties have so far refused to cooperate with the 55-year-old.
-Under Kickl's aegis, for example, the FPÖ has abandoned its former distance to the Identitarians, who are classified as right-wing extremists.
-Federal President Alexander Van der Bellen does not necessarily have to entrust the task of forming a government to the party with the most votes.
+Under Kickl's aegis, the FPÖ, for example, has abandoned its former distance to the Identitarians, who are classified as right-wing extremists.
+Federal President Alexander Van der Bellen does not necessarily have to give the task of forming a government to the party with the most votes.
 The former Green Party leader has repeatedly made clear his criticism of the FPÖ's political positions on the EU, migration and the war in Ukraine.

 It is therefore likely that Chancellor Nehammer will be given the task of forging a governing coalition.
 The alternative to the FPÖ is the SPÖ.
 However, an alliance is considered difficult because SPÖ leader Andreas Babler has moved the Social Democrats far to the left with demands such as a 32-hour working week.
 Whether Babler will be able to stay in office in view of the result is one of the questions that will now arise.